Nina reading a book at the infusion center.

 Stethoscope icon

-Nina sitting down
+Nina sitting down at an infusion center

-Nina sitting down
+Nina sitting down at an infusion center

 Quotation mark icon